THE CHINA DREAM OF PERFECT SURVEILLANCE AND CORRECTION OF ALL CITIZEN BEHAVIOUR

 This official Guiding Opinion, one of several issued by the State Council, is lengthy, so should be read in full to appreciate its insistence on shaping the thoughts of all citizens.
 It states: “Let sincerity education permeate into the overall process of citizens’ morality construction and spiritual civilization construction.
 Strengthen education about social morality, professional ethics, household virtue and personal valour, and create a social atmosphere where “keeping promises is glorious, breaking trust is shameful, and not having trust is fearful”.

-Thus the new social contract is drawn.
+Thus is the new social contract drawn.
 The duties of all citizens are clear.
-If citizens do have rights as well as responsibilities, these are granted by the state, and can be withdrawn when the citizen transgresses, necessitating punishment instilling fear.
+If citizens do have rights as well as responsibilities, these are not inborn but granted by the state, and can be withdrawn when the citizen transgresses, necessitating punishment instilling fear.
 There are no inalienable, inborn rights, in keeping with Confucian traditionalism.

 A CONTRACT FOR PUNISHING DIFFERENCE